Working Capital Efficiency Across 14 Markets: Where It Works and Where It Fails

 - Takeaway

-The key change from our earlier analysis: we now benchmark each exchange against its own local index (Sensex for India, DAX for Germany, FTSE for the UK) instead of comparing everything to the S&P 500.
+Each exchange is benchmarked against its own local index (Sensex for India, DAX for Germany, FTSE for the UK, OMX30 for Sweden) instead of comparing everything to the S&P 500.
 This is more honest because it compares same-currency returns.
-The picture looks different.

 The Signal